Research and Publication Ethics

 When reporting studies on human subjects, indicate whether the procedures followed were under the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000, available here.
 Do not use patients’ names, initials, or hospital numbers, especially in illustrative material.
 Written consent for publication must be signed by participating patients.
 Participants' data must be explained, and personal information of patients need not be disclosed unless it’s an identifiable matter to relevant research, such as patients' photographs, showing particular complications.

-The author might mention using our sample form and give a suitable form after discussing with your associated institution for publishing with us.
-The Journal and Consent form must grant unrestricted permission for publication across all formats, including online, print, and both online and print versions, in sublicensed and reprinted editions, as well as in other works and products published under an open access license.
-The publisher does not specify the types of submissions that qualify as wholly licensed authorship.
-Authors are advised to follow the authorship guidelines relevant to their particular area of research.
+After discussing with your affiliated university about publishing with us, the author may suggest utilizing our example form and provide a suitable form.
+Unrestricted permission for publication in all modes, including print, online, and both print and online versions, as well as in reprinted and sublicensed editions and other works and products published under an open access license, must be granted by the Journal and Consent form.
+The publisher does not specify the kinds of submissions that are considered fully licensed authorship.
+Authors are advised to follow the authorship guidelines specific to their field of study.

 The editorial office will review the submitted manuscript or, if requested, for verification of documents associated with the discussion papers.
-When research outlines groups based on race, gender, disability, illness, religion, etc., the article must clearly explain the rationale behind the necessity of such categorization.
+Research that describes groups according to ethnicity, gender, handicap, sickness, religion, etc. must properly explain why such categorization is necessary.

 Patient Consent Forms

 Concerned Participants should make their own decision about whether they want to participate or continue participating in research.
-It should be done through a patient consent form process of the informed patient in which personal details are accurately informed of the purpose, methods, benefits, risks, and alternative information to the research.
-Understand this information and how it relates to their own clinical situation in research or interests, and make a voluntary decision about where to participate or not.
+It ought to be carried out via a patient permission form procedure whereby the patient's personal information is appropriately informed of the research's goals, procedures, advantages, hazards, and alternative facts.
+Determine whether or not to engage voluntarily after understanding this material and how it applies to their own clinical situation in research or interests.
 A statement to the effect that such consent had been obtained must be considered in the Material and Methods section of your manuscript.
-If necessary the Editors may request a copy of consent forms.
+When necessary, Editors may also request a copy of consent forms.

-An available Patient Permission Template form for download
+A Patient Permission Template form is also available for author’s kind perusal.

 Duplicate Submission:

-If a duplicate submission was found or noticed from other sources, the editorial board should check the status.
-If the duplicate submission was confirmed as an internal thing, then the following actions must be imposed.
-The review process will be terminated, the reason should be sent to reviewers, editorial board, authors and corresponding authors and all authors’ names will be marked as blacklisted, and these authors cannot submit any manuscript to these journals for another three years.
+In case a duplicate submission is found or noticed from other sources, the editorial board should check the status.
+On confirmation as an internal thing, the review process will be terminated, notifying the reason to reviewers, the editorial board, authors, and corresponding authors.
+All the authors will be marked as blacklisted; they won’t be able to submit any manuscript to these journals for the next three years.

 Statement on the Welfare of Animals Rights